 Skip to main content

-Linear Algebra with SageMath: Learn math with open-source software
+Linear Algebra with SageMath Learn math with open-source software

 Section 3.2 Solving Systems of Equations

-Sage allows for us to generalize the previous methods to solve systems of equations.
+Sage allows us to generalize the previous methods to solve systems of equations.
 In order to do this we must first define multiple symbolic variables, then we use the solve function as we did before.

 There are various ways to create multiple symbolic variables at once.
 The following are all valid.